 - Holds the AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethics and legal ability

 - Siar v.
 IPC International, Pinellas County, Florida, November 2012: Defense verdict on behalf of a private security guard contractor.
-Five-day jury trial before Judge Douglas Baird in Clearwater, FL.
-Plaintiff claimed a closed head injury arising from an assault at a shopping center.
-The jury found no liability on the security guards present at the time of the assault.
+Five-day jury trial before Judge Douglas Baird in Clearwater, Florida.
+The plaintiff claimed a closed head injury arising from an assault at a shopping center.
+The jury found no liability on the security guards present during the assault.

 - Mejia v.
 Citizens Property Insurance, Pasco County, Florida, March 2013: Defense verdict in favor of a homeowner's insurance carrier following a jury trial arising from a policyholder's sinkhole claim.
-Defendant successfully argued that interior and exterior damage to plaintiff's home was not caused by sinkhole activity beneath the home.
-Three-day jury trial before Judge Linda Babb in Dade City, FL.
+Successfully argued that interior and exterior damage to the plaintiff's home was not caused by sinkhole activity beneath the house—a three-day jury trial before Judge Linda Babb in Dade City, Florida.

 - Arce v.
-Wendy's Old Fashioned Hamburgers, Hardee County, Florida, April 2012: Four-day jury trial arising from a slip and fall at a Wendy's fast food restaurant.
-Plaintiff injured her head, neck, and shoulder and underwent shoulder surgery following the accident.
-Plaintiff's last demand was $350,000, jury awarded $26,000.
-The jury apportioned 65% fault to the Plaintiff.
-Four-day trial before Judge Marcus Ezelle in Wachula, FL.
+Wendy's Old Fashioned Hamburgers, Hardee County, Florida, April 2012: Four-day jury trial before Judge Marcus Ezelle in Wachula, Florida.
+Arising from a slip and fall at a Wendy's fast food restaurant, the plaintiff injured her head, neck, and shoulder and underwent shoulder surgery following the accident.
+The plaintiff's last demand was $350,000, and the jury awarded $26,000 apportioning 65% fault to the plaintiff.

 J.D., University of Florida School of Law, 1990

 - U.S. District Court for the Middle and Northern Districts of Florida